Taiwania: Morphology

 It is one of the largest tree species in Asia, reported to heights of up to 90 m tall and with a trunk up to 4 m diameter above buttressed base.
 The leaves are needle-like or awl-like and 8–15 mm long on young trees up to about 100 years old, then gradually becoming more scale-like, 3–7 mm long, on mature trees.
 The cones are small, 15–25 mm long, with about 15–30 thin, fragile scales, each scale with two seeds.

 History

 The genus is named after the country of Taiwan, from where it first became known to the botanical community in 1910.

 The wood is soft, but durable and attractively spicy scented, and was in very high demand in the past, particularly for temple building and coffins.
 The rarity of the tree and its slow growth in plantations means legal supplies are now very scarce; the species has legal protection in China and Taiwan.

-Taiwania is also a journal that is published by National Taiwan University in Taiwan.

 Extraordinary specimens

 In 2022 a team of researchers measured a 79.1 meters (259.5 feet) Taiwania specimen in Shei-pa National Park.
 The tree was growing at an elevation of 2,000m.

-In 2023 a specimen was found measuring 84.1 meters in height.
+In 2023 a specimen was found measuring 84.1 meters (276 ft) in height.
+Referred to as the "Heavenly Sword of the Da'an River", it is the tallest tree in Taiwan.

+The Heavenly Sword of the Da'an River is the tallest known Taiwania specimen.